 Sterling describes the importance of scalability and perspective.
-“When I create a logo, I don’t just visualize how it will look on a store front.
-I visualize how it will look in email signatures, on banners or packaging—I see it offline and online.”
+“When I create a logo, I don’t just visualise how it will look on a store front.
+I visualise how it will look in email signatures, on banners or packaging—I see it offline and online.”
 She goes on to note, “This is where simplicity comes into play.
 If the image is simple, you can scale from a small size to a large size easily and without losing detail.”

 Once you’ve created your logo, you need to own it.
 By protecting your logo, you’re protecting your brand and business.